-Equity dividends are sized to cover the minimum of three times interest cover at a parent company, Osprey Acquisitions Ltd (OAL) and are at a level consistent with reducing gearing.
+Equity dividends are sized to ensure we meet the minimum of three times interest cover at a parent company, Osprey Acquisitions Ltd (OAL) and are at a level consistent with reducing overall Group gearing.
+Our base plan includes no dividends to our ultimate shareholders.

-Over the remainder of AMP6 and into AMP7, it is expected that Anglian Water will receive equity injections from its owners, thus helping to reduce its level of gearing.
-We are currently assessing the mechanisms to deliver these equity injections.
+Over the remainder of AMP6 and into AMP7, it is expected that Anglian Water will receive permanent equity financing from its owners, thus helping to reduce its level of gearing.
+The first of these equity dividends of £22 million was made in October 2018.

-For reporting simplicity, we have assumed in the Business Plan that the receipt of the equity injections offsets the dividends paid by Anglian Water.
+For reporting simplicity, we have assumed in our Plan that the receipt of the permanent equity financing offsets the dividends paid by Anglian Water, i.e. these are shown on a net basis.